-The attorneys at the Berry Law Firm have represented clients facing both criminal charges in state court and civil forfeitures in federal court.
+The attorneys at the Berry Law have represented clients facing both criminal charges in state court and civil forfeitures in federal court.
 In our experience, once the federal government becomes aware of a pending criminal case in state court, one of the tactics used by the United States attorney is to subpoena tax records from the defendant.
 Another tactic used by the United States attorney is a deposition.
 At a deposition, the defendant is placed under oath, subject to criminal perjury charges, and questioned.
 The US Attorney will ask the defendant specific questions about his income, taxable income, money reported to the IRS, and where the money came from that was in the vehicle.

 If the money is, in fact, being used for legal purposes, this line of questioning subjects the defendant to federal charges for tax fraud or tax evasion.

 Further, those answers by the defendant can be subsequently used by the State of Nebraska to prosecute the defendant in the state court case.

 Of course, the defendant could always assert his Fifth Amendment right not to answer questions posed by the federal government.
 The Federal Rules of Procedure will then permit the federal government to legally presume that silence is an admission.
 Once the government has admissions, through silence, they then simply obtain a default judgment against a defendant for the proceeds.